Cover image sourced from WOWmalaysia

 Let’s for example set a low difficulty score = 1, a high difficulty score = 5.
 Also, a low execution score = 1 and a high execution score = 5.
 Let’s observe possible scenario that could happen to both teams as tabulated below.

 Of course, the scoring is not binary: It could take any value from the lowest (1) to the highest (5).
 But you get the idea how incorporating difficulty in scoring could make judgement and planning of choreography in competition become a little more clearer.
-By the way, I’m by no means asserting that all dance competitions so far have never made the consideration between difficulty of choreography and quality of execution — it just has never been made obvious.
+By the way, I am by no means asserting that all dance competitions so far, have never considered the difficulty factor of a choreography and stunt execution — it is simply less obvious.

-This obscurity in judgement then causes the commonly heard post-competition arguments.
-“Macam mana boleh menang, gitu-gitu,” “Setiap tahun tu je la set tarian dia, dah boleh baca,” “Ada dua tiga yang salah step, boleh jugak menang,” etc. etc.
+Obscurity in judgement is what causes the commonly heard post-competition arguments.
+“Macam mana boleh menang, gitu-gitu,” “Setiap tahun tu je la set tarian dia, dah boleh baca,” “Ada dua tiga yang salah step, boleh jugak menang,” etc. etc. (How did they win?
+Every year, he does the exact same routine, we can already tell” ect)

-The judge of course considered this, but the rubric never differentiated clearly between planned choreography and how well it was executed — at least this is not what has been made aware to the dance participants in the rules and terms.
+The judge of course considered this, but the rubric never differentiated clearly between planned choreography and how well it was executed — at least this is not made aware to the dance participants in the rules and terms.
 It is always a 5 or so elements marking style.
-And for each element, the jury must use their experience and knowledge to know how many points to give and how many points to deduct.
+And for each element, the jury must use their experience and knowledge to decide the points to give or deduct.
 They have to utilise score recommendation techniques by taking planned choreography and its execution to be judged side by side.

 Another example.
 Assuming Team A performs Zapin Pulau and Team B performs Zapin Suara Siam.
 They are 2 different zapin with 2 different styles, 2 different usages of energy and charisma.
 Could a perfectly executed and synchronized Zapin Pulau be considered better than a not-so-syncronized Zapin Suara Siam?
 What’s your take?